-The Corporation is a federally chartered and stockholder-owned corporation organized and existing under the Charter Act.
+The Corporation is a federally chartered and stockholder-owned corporation organized and existing under the Charter Act (12 U.S.C.
+1716 et seq.) whose purpose is to provide supplementary assistance to the secondary market for home mortgages by providing a degree of liquidity for mortgage investments, thereby improving the distribution of investment capital available for home mortgage financing.
 Although the 1968 Act eliminated all federal ownership interest in the Corporation, it did not terminate the significant government regulation of the Corporation.
-Under the Charter Act, approval of the Secretary of the Treasury and, prior to October 1, 1985, the Secretary of HUD, is required for the Corporation's issuance of its obligations; however, the Secretary of HUD has delegated the authority to approve the issuance of the Corporation's debt instruments to the Secretary of the Treasury.
+Under the Charter Act, approval of the Secretary of the Treasury and, prior to October 1, 1985, the Secretary of HUD, is required for the Corporation's issuance of its debt obligations; however, the Secretary of HUD has delegated the authority to approve the issuance of the Corporation's debt obligations to the Secretary of the Treasury.
+Under the Charter Act, issuance of stock by the Corporation is required to be approved by the Secretary of HUD, who must also approve stock holding requirements imposed upon mortgage servicers for the Corporation.

 Obligations of the Corporation issued under Section 304(b) of the Charter Act are subject to limitations imposed by the Charter Act and regulations adopted by HUD.
-See "Corporate Indebtedness."
+See "Capitalization" and "Corporate Indebtedness."

-In addition to specific enumerated powers, including those described above, the Secretary of HUD is granted general regulatory power over the Corporation under Section 309(h) of the Charter Act with authority to promulgate rules and regulations to carry out the purposes of the Charter Act.
-Also, the Secretary may require, pursuant to said Section 309(h), that a reasonable portion of the Corporation's mortgage loan purchases be related to the national goal of providing adequate housing for low- and moderate-income families, but with a reasonable economic return to the Corporation.
+In addition to specific enumerated powers, including those described above, the Secretary of HUD is granted general regulatory power over the Corporation under the Charter Act with authority to promulgate rules and regulations to carry out the purposes of the Charter Act.
+Also, the Secretary may require, pursuant to the Charter Act, that a reasonable portion of the Corporation's mortgage loan purchases be related to the national goal of providing adequate housing for low- and moderate-income families, but with a reasonable economic return to the Corporation.

-The Charter Act also gives the Secretary of HUP the authority to audit and examine the books and financial transactions of the Corporation, but this authority has never been exercised.
+The Charter Act also gives the Secretary of HUD the authority to audit and examine the books and financial transactions of the Corporation, but this authority has never been exercised.

-Although thirteen members of the Corporation's eighteen-member Board of Directors are elected by the holders of the Corporation's common stock, the remaining five members are required to be appointed by the President of the United States.
+Although thirteen members of the Corporation's eighteen-member Board of Directors are elected by the holders of the Corporation's common stock, the remaining five members are to be appointed by the President of the United States.
 One such appointed director is required to be from each of the home building, mortgage lending, and real estate industries.
 Any member of the Board of Directors, including a member elected by stockholders, may be removed by the President of the United States for good cause.

 In addition to placing the Corporation under significant federal regulation, the Charter Act also grants to the Corporation certain privileges and immunities that it would not otherwise enjoy.
 For instance, securities issued by the Corporation are deemed to be "exempt securities" under laws administered by the Securities and Exchange Commission to the same extent as securities that are obligations of, or guaranteed as to principal and interest by, the United States.
 Accordingly, registration statements with respect to the Corporation's securities are not filed with the Securities and Exchange Commission.
+The Corporation also is not required to file periodic reports with the Securities and Exchange Commission.

-As described in "Corporate Indebtedness," the Corporation has the authority to borrow up to \$2.25 billion from the Secretary of the Treasury.
-Any such borrowing would be within the Secretary's discretion.
-The Corporation has not used this facility since its transition from government control.
+As described in "Corporate Indebtedness," the Secretary of the Treasury of the United States has discretionary authority to purchase obligations of the Corporation up to a maximum of \$2.25 billion outstanding at any one time.
+This facility has not been used since the Corporation's transition from government control.